Drum Coffee Roaster vs. Hot Air Roaster: Which Produces Better Flavor Profiles?

 Hot air roasters, also known as fluid bed roasters, use powerful airflow to suspend and roast coffee beans evenly.
 Instead of relying on drum contact, the beans are roasted through direct convective heat, resulting in a cleaner and brighter flavour.
 This method provides a faster roasting cycle, making it suitable for those focusing on lighter roasts and delicate notes.

-Hot air roasting relies primarily on convective heat transfer, enabling faster roast cycles and more uniform heat distribution, which often enhances clarity and acidity in lighter roast profiles.
+Hot air roasting relies on convective heat transfer for faster roast cycles.
+Heat distribution is more uniform than drum systems.
+As Perfect Daily Grind explains, fluid bed roasting consistently enhances clarity and acidity in lighter specialty profiles.

 How Hot Air Roasters Work